 I love having people, friends or family visit me in Rouyn-Noranda.
-I’m proud to welcome them during one of our great events, like the mockumentary event Festival du DocuMenteur, Festival pyromusical Osisko en lumière, Festival de musique émergente or Festival du cinéma international.
-And, in winter, the Grand Prix international Snowcross or Fête d’hiver.
-I […]
+I’m proud to welcome them during one of our great events, like the Festival du DocuMenteur (a mockumentary event), Festival pyromusical Osisko en lumière, Festival des guitares du monde, FME or Festival du cinéma international.
+And, in winter, the Grand Prix international Snowcross or […]

 La Vallée-de-l’Or and Its Mysteries

 La Vallée-de-l’Or fires the imagination.
-The name burns with mystery, synonymous with great explorers, treasures, gold rushes, boom towns, urbane worldliness, things country and western, and more still.
+The name burns with mystery, synonymous with great explorers, treasures, gold rushes, boom towns, cosmopolitanism, things country and western, and still more.

 That era of upheaval is not so long ago.
 It still marks the architecture of many municipalities in La Vallée-de-l’Or…

 False fronts are still found here and there in Sullivan, Malartic and, of course, in Val-d’Or.
 La Galerie du livre in Val-d’Or, the Hôtel Continental Centre-Ville and the little Russian Orthodox church are a few of my favourites.

 The circuit historique “Héritage Val-d’Or” historical walk tells the story of the city’s birth.
 Through inventiveness and teamwork, in just a few years the pioneers succeeded in building a community from scratch.